jpallath/project_two/readme.md

 7. **EXTRA FANCY** She would like changes to be ratified before becoming the default article.
 The newest change with 80% approval is the current article version.

-* Is 5 minutes in length
-* Shows off all features of the app
 * Explains the technical details
     My app is able to do the minimum requirements.
 I spent a crazy amount of time to make the things look nice.
 And based on my last project, this is significantly better.
 I would say this has more of the design tendencies I delve into now than the ones seen in the BlackJack project, which would match the psyche of that of a 6 year old me.
     The project made me feel more comfortable with all of the tools we have learned thus far in GA.
 I'm still uncomfortable doing advanced features through mongo/mongoose such as group/aggregate-- but i believe with more practice, I'll solve that.
 I had a lot of fun piecing together middleware, and figuring out css.